rpmuller/ePubs/WesternPhilosophy.md

 he is wrong; but when he talks about ethics we cannot say, in the same sense, either that he is wrong or that he is right.
-Broadly speaking, there are three questions that we can ask about the ethics of Aristotle, or of any other philosopher: (i) Is it internally self-consistent?
+Broadly speaking, there are three questions that we can ask about the ethics of Aristotle, or of any other philosopher: (1) Is it internally self-consistent?
 (2) Is it consistent with the remainder of the author's views?
 (3) Does it give answers to ethical problems that are consonant to our own ethical feelings?
-If the answer to cither the first or second question is in the negative, the philosopher in question has been guilty of some intellectual error.
+If the answer to either the first or second question is in the negative, the philosopher in question has been guilty of some intellectual error.
 But if the answer to the third question is in the negative, we have no right